fiberplane/create-honc-app/ascuii/README.md

 These components are intended to work with `hono/jsx` out of the box, so you don't need a custom renderer outside of Hono to start using them.

+> To see the components in action, check out the [Retrieval Augmented Goose example](../examples/cf-retrieval-augmented-goose).

 ## Installation

 As of writing, this package is not published to npm.
 You can copy components into your project.
 At a minimum, you'll need to copy `src/head.tsx` into your project for styles and fonts to load correctly, as the `Head` component defines the necessary CSS variables.